jackrcole/multi-agent-algos/index.md

 can do to address this challenge, we will not spend any more time on it, and will instead assume that D adequately covers the space of high-reward transitions to make learning feasible.

-## Applications of Multi-Agent Reinforcement Learning in Robotics
+## Applications of MARL in Robotics

 MARL has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.